TL;DR

 Sample output

-A useful readout: “The biggest gap vs benchmark is step 3 (signup → first action): you convert 44%, industry typical for similar B2B SaaS is 60%.
-Step 4 → 5 looks like the biggest cliff visually (18% → 5%) but at the 18% sample size, 5% is within benchmark for trial-to-paid conversion in your category.
-Hypothesis for step 3: the empty-state has no clear next action, and the recent v2 onboarding rewrite removed the original ‘create your first X’ CTA.
-Test: revert the empty-state CTA from generic ‘explore’ back to specific ‘create your first X’ for new signups; target segment is the paid-traffic cohort (largest volume).
-Success metric: % of new signups completing first action within 24 hours, target 55%.
-Sample size needed: 1,400 per variant (~3 weeks at current volume).
+A useful readout: “The biggest gap vs benchmark is step 3 (signup → first action): you convert 44%, and the 2026 Amplitude median for B2B SaaS activation is 34% — so step 3 is actually above benchmark and not your problem.
+The real gap is step 2 → 3, where you convert 41% but the recent v2 onboarding rewrite should have lifted it; for your paid-traffic cohort it runs 22%, well below the ~34% median.
+Step 4 → 5 looks like the biggest cliff visually (18% → 5%), but at the 18% sample size, 5% trial-to-paid is within the ~8% no-credit-card median for your category.
+Hypothesis: the v2 empty-state removed the original ‘create your first X’ CTA, so paid signups land with no clear next action.
+Test: revert the empty-state CTA from generic ‘Explore’ to specific ‘Create your first X’ for new paid-traffic signups.
+Success metric: % completing first action within 24 hours, target 55%.
+Sample size: ~1,400 per variant (~3 weeks at current volume).
 Watch weekly: trial-to-paid for the cohort that hits the new CTA, to confirm the lift carries downstream.”

-A useful “not worth running” callout: “Not worth running: A/B test on step 5 (trial-to-paid copy variants).
-The sample size is 5% of step 4, which means 4 months to reach significance, by which time the v3 onboarding will have shipped and the test conditions will be invalid.
+A useful “not worth running” callout: “Not worth running: an A/B test on step 5 (trial-to-paid copy variants).
+At 5% of step 4’s volume you would need roughly four months to reach significance, by which time the v3 onboarding will have shipped and the test conditions will be invalid.
 Run a qualitative test instead — 8 interviews with trial users who did not convert.”

 How to refine